nathan-weinberg/grocery-helper/README.md

 ## Usage
 This file should be run from the command line.

+You can run in debug mode by adding an additonal argument 'debug'.

 ### Packages
 You must install the Colorama package.
 This can be done with